AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartNPCSystems/CreatingNextZonePredictionModel.md

 # Creating Next Zone Prediction Model

-For this tutorial, we need DynamicBayesianNetwork model to build player state prediction model.
+For this tutorial, we need DynamicBayesianNetwork model to build next zone prediction model.

 ## Designing Our Zone Player Count Vector